 The new Library of Congress Teachers page provides tools and resources for using Library of Congress primary source documents in the classroom and include excellent lesson plans, document analysis tools, online and offline activities, timelines, presentations and professional development resources.

 A production of the American Social History Project/Center of Media and Learning, City of University New York, and the Center for History and New Media, George Mason University, History Matters is a wonderful online resource for history teachers and students.
 Among the many digital resources are lesson plans, syllabi, links, and exhibits.
-The Center for History and New Media’s resources include a list of “best” web sites, links to syllabi and lesson plans, essays on history and new media, a link to their excellent History Matters web site for U.S. History, and more.
+The Center for History and New Media’s resources include a list of “best” web sites, links to syllabi and lesson plans, essays on history and new media, and more.
 The CHNM History News Network is a weekly web-based magazine that features articles by various historians.
 Resources are designed to benefit professional historians, high school teachers, and students of history.

 The NARA offers federal archives, exhibits, classroom resources, census records, Hot Topics, and more.
 In addition to its paper holdings (which would circle the Earth 57 times) it has more than 3.5 billion electronic records.
 Users can research people, places, events and other popular topics of interest, as well as ancestry and military records.
 There are also features exhibits drawing from many of the NARA’s popular sources.
 Among the most requested holdings are the Declaration of Independence, the Constitution, WWII photos, and the Bill of Rights.